JetBrains/kotlin-web-site/docs/topics/null-safety.md

 //sampleStart
     // Assigns a non-null string to a variable var a: String = "abc"
-    // Re-assigns null to the non-nullable variable a = null
+    // Attempts to re-assigns null to the non-nullable variable a = null
     print(a)
     // Null can not be a value of a non-null type String